liuyuchenzh/webpack-upload-plugin/README.md

 - [`src`]\<String>: Where your valid template files would appear (with reference to local js/css files).
 Default to be where html files would be emitted to based on your webpack configuration.
 - [`dist`]\<String>: Where to emit final template files.
 Only use this when there is a need to separate origin outputs with cdn ones.
 Default to be same as `src`.
+- [`staticDir`]\<String>: If static files emitted by webpack is not what you want, or not enough(normally when you copy all resources to another directory), then set `staticDir` to the directory that contains all your desired resource files.
+- [`replaceFn`]\<Function(String, String)>: For some complex projects, you may have multiple `publicPath` or corresponding concepts.
+To handle such cases accordingly, you can pass a `replaceFn` function, which will receive two parameters, which are `parsing content` and `file path` in that order. `parsing content` would be file in string format with local resources reference. `file path` is the location of `parsing content` on your file system.
+This function will be called when plugin start to replace reference.
+The string `replaceFn` return will represent the new desired content, which will be used as the input template to replace all local reference with cdn ones.
+- [`waitFor`]\<Function\<Promise\<\*>>>: A function that returns a Promise.
+The plugin will wait for the Promise to resolve and then start everything.
 - [`urlCb`]\<Function(String)>: Adjust cdn url accordingly.
 Cdn url would be passed in, and you need to return a string.
 - [`resolve`]\<Array\<String>>: Type of templates needed to match.
 In case you have a project with php, smarty, or other template language instead of html.
 Default to `['html']`
 - [`onFinish`]\<Function>: Called when everything finished.
 You can further play with files here.